Success via More Accurate Estimation of Lithium Resources | SLB

 SLB subsurface expertise and proprietary software and modeling algorithms led to >30% increase in lithium resource estimates with a high level of confidence—critical to ongoing exploration and development efforts.

-LithiumBank Resources Corp. is developing projects for lithium brine extraction in Western Canada.
-The company approached SLB to help update resource estimates for its Boardwalk Project and develop a higher-confidence subsurface model by incorporating lithium concentration and formation lithology data recently acquired from extending an existing oil well and drilling a fresh interval through the Leduc and Swan Hills Formations.
+LithiumBank Resources Corp., a key player in the Western Canada’s emerging lithium sector, is actively developing brine extraction projects across the Alberta Basin.
+The company turned to SLB to update the resource estimates for its flagship Boardwalk Project in the region.
+Using its specialized expertisebuilt a higher-confidence subsurface model by incorporating lithium concentration and formation lithology data.
+The data was recently acquired from extending a conventional oil well by drilling a new interval into the high-prospective Leduc and Swan Hills Formations.

 • Petrophysical analysis harmonized log data and computed porosity logs at each well location.